near/docs/docs/3.tutorials/examples/frontend-multiple-contracts.md

 import TabItem from '@theme/TabItem';
 import {CodeTabs, Language, Github} from "@site/components/codetabs"

-This example showcases how to interact with multiple contracts from a frontend.
+This example showcases how to interact with multiple contracts from a single frontend.

 Particularly, this example shows how to:
 1. Query data from multiple contracts.